eromeroc/Explaining_ABM_SD/README.md

 ## Overview

 This repository contains the necessary resources for the experimental part of the paper "Explaining Agent-based Modeling Outputs Using Subgroup Discovery: A Case Study in Marketing", including data, preprocessing scripts in R, and Java Archive (JAR) files for subgroup discovery algorithms.
 Convenient shell scripts are provided to facilitate the execution process.
+**Reproducibility Note:** The exact code version used to generate the results presented in the paper corresponds to the commit hash: a8614239b35383755b0662534288c5e65a562092

 ## Repository Structure